libp2p/docs/content/guides/getting-started/webrtc.md

 ![diagram showing circuit relay](/webrtc-guide/circuit-relay-diagram.png)

-By adding `circuitRelayTransport` with the `discoverRelays` option, js-libp2p was able to create circuit relay reservation (time and bandwidth-constrained) on the relay.
+By adding a `circuitRelayTransport` and configuring a `/p2p-circuit` listen address, js-libp2p was able to create circuit relay reservation (time and bandwidth-constrained) on the relay.

 ### Testing circuit relay